SellaRafaeli/DoggieWalker/README.md

 1. Learn to open your terminal. (spotlight->'terminal' on Mac, WinKey+R->'cmd' on Windows.)
 2. Install Ruby, mongo, and Sublime Text on your computer.
 You do this by googling "install Ruby" (or "Install Mongo"), entering any of the links, and following the instructions.
-5. In that folder, download this project by downloading the zip file at https://github.com/SellaRafaeli/DoggieWalker/archive/master.zip, extracting the contents, and changing the folder name to `doggieWalker`.
+5. IDownload this project by downloading the zip file at https://github.com/SellaRafaeli/DoggieWalker/archive/master.zip, extracting the contents, and changing the folder name to `doggieWalker`.
-(If you know git, you can simply `git clone git@github.com:SellaRafaeli/DoggieWalker.git`).
+(If you know git, you can simply `git clone git@github.com:SellaRafaeli/DoggieWalker.git`)
 55. Install 'bundler' by typing `gem install bundler`.
 6. Install Ruby software libraries we depend on by running `bundle install`.
 7. Run the server by running `shotgun app.rb`.